wlund-pivotal/spring-geode-workshop/labs/02-boot-configuration.en.md

 ## Running the Example

-You can run the `CustomerServiceApplication` class from your IDE (e.g. IntelliJ IDEA) or from the command-line with the `gradlew` command.
+You can run the `CustomerServiceApplication` class from your IDE (e.g. Spring Tool Suite or IntelliJ IDEA) or from the command-line with the `mvn clean package` followed by the command.

 There is nothing special you must do to run the `CustomerServiceApplication` class from inside your IDE.
 Simply create a run profile configuration and run it.

-There is also nothing special about running the `CustomerServiceApplication` class from the command-line using `gradlew`.
+There is also nothing special about running the `CustomerServiceApplication` class from the command-line using `mvn`.
-Simply execute it with `bootRun`:
+Simply execute it with `spring-boot:bootRun`:

-`$ gradlew :spring-geode-samples-boot-configuration:bootRun`
+`$ mvn spring-boot:run

 If you wish to adjust the log levels for either Apache Geode or Spring Boot while running the example, then you can set the log level for the individual Loggers (i.e. `org.apache` or `org.springframework`)